upamanyudas/upamanyudas.github.io/_case_studies/re-envisioning-ticketing.md

 ## My role
 {: .cs-section-title}

 I was Head of Design.
 With the Head of Product I re-architected the platform from a pure transaction engine into a content and engagement app — the pitch, the navigation model, the three new products, and the operating change underneath that made any of it affordable.
-Seventy people in design reported into me while we did it.
+Seventy people in the design org reported to me while we did it.
 {: .cs-body-text}

 ## Stack